Emojis at Work: Acceptable or Not?

-In most situations, it is probably best to leave emojis to conversations that aren’t really work related or need some context to help with understanding.
+In most situations, it is probably best to leave emojis to conversations that aren’t really work-related or need some context to help with understanding.
 This can be hard when you’re used to having them as helpful little additions in your day to day texting.
 And to make it harder, there’s an emoji for almost every situation.
-There are now almost 3,000 official emojis – so many, in fact, that they have an official “Emojipedia” to catalogue and explain them.
+There are now almost 3,000 official emojis - so many, in fact, that they have an official “Emojipedia” to catalog and explain them.

 Despite their usefulness and the general feeling they bring to conversations, consider the recipient of your correspondence and how well you know their personality as well as the tone you’re trying to set before incorporating any smiley faces into your messages.
 Additionally, take care to stick to a small range of emojis that are straightforward and not easily misread.